- Hello, [Insert Name Here]: Starting the trend in this series.

 - You Gotta Have Blue Hair: Though by now, if you know much about the series, you can probably guess why.

-- Weaponized Ball: Her default weapon is a divination ball and other Crystal ball weapon set exclusive to her.
+- Weaponized Ball: Her default weapon is a divination ball, and the Crystal Ball weapon set is exclusive to her.

 - Fragile Speedster: Though his durability is only below average compared to the rest of the party.
 His ultimate armor somehow cripples his defense since it doesn't give addition to his already below average defense.